schristoff/zarf/src/injector/README.md

         executable: true
 ```

-In Zarf Root Directory, run `make init-package`, if you are running on an Apple Silicon
+In Zarf Root Directory, run:
-be sure run `make init-package ARCH=arm64`

-The init package will be built in `./build`.
-Take the name of the locally
-built init package (e.g. `zarf-init-arm64-v0.33.2-29-g139d8390.tar.zst`)
-and change the value of `initPackageName` in the [cmd/initalize](../../src/cmd/initialize.go)

 ```
---- 		initPackageName := sources.GetInitPackageName()
-+++ 		initPackageName := "zarf-init-arm64-v0.33.2-29-g139d8390.tar.zst"
+zarf tools clear-cache
+make clean
+make && make init-package
 ```

-Run `make build` in Zarf Root Directory.
-That will build a local version of
-Zarf in `/build`.
-You can now use it within the `/build` directory like such:
+If you are running on an Apple Silicon, add the `ARCH` flag:  `make init-package ARCH=arm64`

+This builds all artifacts within the `/build` directory.
+Running `zarf init` would look like:
-`./zarf-mac-apple init --components git-server -l trace`
+`.build/zarf-mac-apple init --components git-server -l trace`